Are your clients ready to be coached?

 What are some of the traits you look for to determine if a client is ready to be coached?

-If you feel that a client isn't ready, how would you share your reservations?
+If you feel that a client isn't ready, when and how would you share your reservations?

 In addition to what is described in the post I also look for the following: